neherlab/pangraph/docs/docs/pypangraph/t07-junction-stats.md

 Useful per-junction summaries include, for example:

 - the total number of unique "accessory paths" found within the junction (including the empty one).
 This is an indication of the **structural diversity** of the junction.
 We call this the number of **path categories**.
-In the example below, we find 4 categories over 5 paths, since one category is repeated twice.
+In the example below, we find 4 categories across 5 paths, since one category appears in two paths.
 - the **total length of accessory genome** found in the junction.
 This can be calculated by summing the consensus length of all unique accessory blocks found in the junction.
 In the example below, the junction's total accessory length is roughly 3kb.
-This number gives an idea of the amount of accessory material that the junction harbors, and can help for example to distinguish recent changes associated to particular mobile genetic elements by typical size.
+This number gives an idea of the amount of accessory material that the junction harbors, and can help, for example, to distinguish recent changes associated with particular mobile genetic elements by typical size.
 - the number of **non-empty paths**, i.e. paths that contain at least one accessory block.
 In the example below, this is every path except for the last one, which only has the flanking core block.
-Comparing this number to the total number of genomes gives for example an indication of whether a junction was caused by a **recent insertion**.
+Comparing this number to the total number of genomes gives, for example, an indication of whether a junction was caused by a **recent insertion**.
 In this case the number of non-empty (or _occupied_) paths is expected to be very small compared to the dataset size.
-A recent deletion would show up conversely as a junction where the number of empty paths is very small.
+A recent deletion would conversely show up as a junction where the number of empty paths is very small.

 ![stats scheme](../assets/pp_t7_stats_scheme.png)